CPRA Candidate Policy

 • Professional or employment-related information, such as your work history, references, information about skills and abilities, accomplishments and awards, training and development information, performance evaluation information, and employment termination information.

-• Education information, such as your education history, education records (such as grades, transcripts and class lists), and other information included in your resume or cover letter.
+• Education information, such as your education history, education records (such as grades, transcripts and class lists), professional certifications (if applicable), and other information included in your resume or cover letter.

 • Inferences drawn from other personal information, such as a profile reflecting your preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities and aptitudes.